TAX-TIME NEWSLETTER 2022

 We accept payment by cash, debit or credit (Mastercard/Visa) with no surcharge.

-Please note that from 1 July 2019 fee from refund or cheque payments incur an additional $10 handling fee.
+Please note that from fee from refund incurs an additional $10 handling fee and we no longer accept cheques.

-If you have any queries, or would like an appointment please call the office on 9301 4677 or visit our website
+If you have any queries, or would like an appointment please call the office on 9301 4677.

-You may NOT get a payment summary this year.
+You will NOT get a payment summary this year.

-If your employer reports through Single Touch Payroll (STP) they are not required to provide a payment summary to you for this year.
-Most employers with more than 20 employees are now using STP.
+Most employers are now using Single Touch Payroll (STP) and they are not required to provide a payment summary to you for this year.

-This measure allows small business to immediately deduct the cost of any business use asset up to $30,000 depending on when it was purchased (see below).
-There is no limit to the number of assets that can be purchased and the assets do not need to be new.
+This measure allows small business to immediately deduct the cost of any business use asset.
+Most importantly thee is no cost limit and no limit to the number of assets that can be purchased.
+The assets do not need to be new (they can be second-hand), however they MUST be installed and ready to use.

 In order to be eligible the entity must be a “business” (generally not a personal service/labour only subcontractor) and have turnover less than $10M.
 For GST registered businesses the value of the asset for the purposes of the limit excludes GST.